Semi-analytical model of optothermal fluidics in a confinement: Introduction

 Generated heat inherently induces fluid flows such as thermal convection [Fig.~\ref{fig:heating}(c)] and thermo-osmotic slip [Fig.~\ref{fig:heating}(d)].
 Thermal convection (or natural convection) is a buoyancy-driven flow due to the thermal expansion of a fluid and is usually modeled by using the Boussinesq approximation \cite{Landau1987}.
 Thermo-osmotic slip is a creeping flow along the solid-fluid interface induced in the direction of temperature gradient \cite{Bregulla2016,Fraenzl2022,Xu2023,Tsuji2023} (see also Refs.~\cite{Fu2017,Ganti2017,Chen2021a,Herrero2022,Ouadfel2023,Ouadfel2024} for the results of molecular simulation).
-Thermo-osmotic slip can be modeled as a slip boundary condition with a slip coefficient, but the theoretical determination of a slip coefficient for a given set of fluid and surface properties is challenging.
+Thermo-osmotic slip can be modeled as a slip boundary condition with a slip coefficient, but the theoretical determination of a slip coefficient for a given set of fluid and surface properties is challenging; readers are referred to as a classical attempt to obtain the thermal-slip boundary condition for liquids by Derjaguin et al. \cite{Derjaguin1987} (see also the comprehensive review paper \cite{Anderson1989}) and recent microscopic theory of thermo-osmosis \cite{Anzini2019,Anzini2022}.
 Therefore, we set the slip coefficient a given constant in the present paper.
 Because of these thermally-induced flows, a thermo-fluid simulation is usually required to analyze the experimental results of photothermal heating.
 In fact, some of the references mentioned above carried out numerical simulations of temperature and/or flow fields based on a finite-element method using commercial software (mostly, COMSOL) \cite{Donner2011,Braun2013,FloresFlores2015,Bregulla2016,Kotnala2019a,ZentenoHernandez2020,Hayashi2021,Fraenzl2022,Zhou2023,Chen2024,Meng2024,Yang2023,Qian2020,Shi2023,Paul2022a,Jin2018,Weinert2009,Duhr2005}.
 Due to the localized heat generation, the characteristic lengths of temperature and flow fields can be multiscale, i.e., from the size of nanoscale localized heat to the size of millimeter-scale fluid channels.
 Inherently, some trial and error in mesh construction and/or long computational time is required.
 These difficulties prevent systematic parameter study on the temperature and flow fields and the search for optimized experimental conditions.
 Moreover, when not familiar with fluid mechanics, the construction of the code, the interpretation of numerical results, and their validation are time-consuming, being ``costly" not only in the sense of a license fee of commercial software.